twilbur1997/tiny_tower_dice_boards/README.md

     - Wants to unlock all of the Legendary Bits
     - This one's a bit tough... the Free Board C offers some immediate payoff with higher rates of Ad Chests, Tier 1 Chests, and Tier 3 Chests.
 Plus, higher rates of Bronze, Silver, and Gold Keys.
     - But, the Free Board C has less than half the rate of Golden Dice as A or B, making it difficult to earn rolls on the Premium Boards.
-    - That said, the Premium Board C has a nice amount of Silver Keys and Legendary Tickets, so once you've earned those Golden
+    - That said, the Premium Board C has a nice amount of Silver Keys and Legendary Tickets, so once you've earned those Golden Dice, spending them on the Premium Board C would be a good move.
     - Final Verdict:
         * Free A or B for Golden Dice
         * Premium C for Silver Keys and Legendary Tickets